the1lab/1lab/src/Cat/Instances/Presheaf/Colimits.lagda.md

 in $\psh(\cC)$ to prove that the same is true of presheaves.

 ::: source
-Our presentation using pullbacks roughly follows that of the [stacks] project.
+Our presentation using pushouts roughly follows that of the [stacks] project.

 [stacks]: https://stacks.math.columbia.edu/tag/00v5